Skip to content

 ~/Library/Application Support/Loom/staging/last-apply.log Helper-script log from the last apply

-~/Library/Application Support/Loom/layout.json Per-kind block list (custom titles, pins, span flags, terminal cwds)
+~/Library/Application Support/Loom/layout.json Per-kind block list (custom titles, pins, span flags, terminal cwds, multi-pane split axis)

 ~/Library/Application Support/com.chasesims.Loom/default.store SwiftData store (workspaces, kanban, notes)